-My motivation is to bring joy into everyday spaces with pieces of handmade objects for everyday use and enjoyment.
-I draw inspiration from the ever-changing and endlessly intoxicating elements of nature, from sea to sky, juxtaposed with the clean lines, shapes, and timeless aesthetic of mid-century modern design.
+My motivation is to bring a dash of delight into everyday spaces with handmade objects intended for daily use and enjoyment.
+I draw inspiration from the ever-changing and endlessly intoxicating elements of nature, from sea to sky, juxtaposed with the clean lines, shapes, and timeless notes of mid-century modern design.
 I think of my work as functional whimsy, both designed for utilitarian purpose but enhanced with aesthetic charm and novelty.